-The Beinecke Rare Book and Manuscript Library of Yale University makes available the entire MS in the form of high-resolution and high-quality colour scans.
+The Beinecke Rare Book and Manuscript Library of Yale University (see also here) has published the entire MS in the form of high-resolution and high-quality colour scans.
 We are greatly indebted to the library for this service.
-The MS has actually been digitised twice.
+The MS has already been digitised twice.
 The first time, in 2004, the images were represented in the MrSid format, and also distributed as JPEG's.
 The second time, in 2014 (with some new shots in 2015), the images were represented in PNG (and JPEG) format.

 >>Digital images database of the Beinecke Rare Book and MS Library.

 These are the images from the second digitisation in 2014.